viocost/cute-set/readme.md

 # SSet
-This is minimalistic es6 implementation of Set, based on native Set.
-It implements all useful set operations which are missing in native Set.
+This is minimalistic es6 implementation of set and its basic operations, based on native javascript Set.

 ### Installation
 ```